BlueNalgene/LaTeX_Guided_Course/_episodes/03-imagefloats.md

 ~~~
 {: .language-tex}

+LaTeX is funny about content movement.
+We can only arrange things by a single environment at a
+time.
+Being able to add these floating environments will be useful to arrange things like figures
+and tables.
+If we did not contain these things, LaTeX would place them unintelligently.

 ## Importing an Image

 Using a float to hold text is usually pointless.
 What floats excel at is holding images.
 We will